shoabahamed/deep-learning-potatodisease-prediction/README.md

 # deep-learning-project
-Deep learning projects on classification and NLP
+Deep learning projects on classification and NLP with help of youtube channel code basics